-Killarney Outfitters rents equipment, guides and arranges shuttles for the visitors.
+Killarney Outfitters rents equipment, offers guides, and arranges shuttles for visitors.
 There’s also a variety of hiking trails to choose from.
 The most well-known trail is the 80-kilometer La Cloche Silhouette Trail, which takes up to 10 days and includes some challenging climbs.
 The best hiking section in the park is ‘The Crack,’ a popular day hike.

-If you do not fancy the extreme hikes, go on the Cranberry Bog Trail which is 4km long and is full of amazing dragonflies.
+If you do not fancy the extreme hikes, go on the Cranberry Bog Trail, which is 4km long and is full of amazing dragonflies.
 You can also try out the 3km Chikanishing Trail that runs to the shores of Georgian Bay.
 There are also excellent stargazing opportunities and summer art programs.
-At George Lake, Killarney Provincial Park has one (non-electrical) car camping site as well as backcountry pitches, all for your outdoor pleasure.
+At George Lake, Killarney Provincial Park has one (non-electrical) car camping site and backcountry pitches, all for your outdoor pleasure.